mennaramadan9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 to set no permission for owner and group , all permission for others chmod 753 to set permission to rwxr-x-wx chmod --reference=olleh to copy the mode of this file
+chmod 007 to set no permission for owner and group , all permission for others chmod 753 to set permission to rwxr-x-wx chmod --reference=olleh to copy the mode of this file find . -type d -exec chmod a+x {} + find all subdirectories in the current directory and apply execute permissions